The Quantization Monte Carlo method for solving radiative transport equations: The method

 \end{enumerate} Such an approach does not raise questions of validity of the diffusion limit or of the calculation of the escape time from the spheres (which resort to partial differential equations with assumptions and boundary conditions sometimes difficult to tackle cf.~\cite{https://doi.org/10.1002/eng2.12109, giorlaCEAn84}).

-The method is called "quantized" because we always sample from a pre-defined list of quantiles.
+The method is called "quantized" because we always sample from a discrete, pre-defined list of quantiles.
 In practice this dimension of quantization is not any more surprising than, e.g. space discretization of the mesh and if enough quantiles are considered the contribution to the overall error is negligible.
-The foundations of the method are well established (see~\cite{book_quantization_measures} for general information on the mathematical objects and \cite{measure_quantization_turinici22} more specifically tailored to our applications).
+The foundations of the method are well established (see~\cite{book_quantization_measures} for general information on the mathematical objects and \cite{measure_quantization_turinici22} more specifically tailored to our applications). {\modifd Note that a specific drawback of the quantization is that, since particle is moved directly from initial position in the cell to exit position, we do not have access to events that occurred before exit and all events are agglomerated at exit time. }